 Blue-chip stocks are stocks of large, stable companies with a long history of stable earnings and dividends, and are typified by the stocks composing the Dow Jones Industrial Average, including General Electric, IBM, Microsoft, and Pfizer.
 Because of their large size, there is less potential for high growth, so most of the return of these stocks is in the form of dividends.
 However, capital gains can be earned from these stocks if they are bought in a bear market, when stock prices are depressed overall or held for a long time.
 For instance, during the Great Recession ofNovember and December, 2008, and the early part of 2009, Microsoft was trading below $20 per share, whereas before this, Microsoft had been trading at around $30 per share for a long time.
 By mid-February 2020, the stock peaked at $185 per share.

 Income stocks generate most of their returns as dividends, and the dividends — unlike the dividends of preferred stock or the interest payments of bonds — may grow continuously year after year as the companies' earnings grow.
 These companies have a high dividend payout ratio because there are few opportunities to invest the money in the business that would yield a higher return on stockholders' equity.
 Hence, many of the these companies are already very large, and are also considered blue-chip companies, such as General Electric.

-Cyclical stocks cycle with the economic cycles, going up strongly when the economy is growing and declining as the economy declines.
+Cyclical stocks cycle with the economic cycles, rising strongly when the economy is growing and declining as the economy declines.
 Most of these companies supply capital equipment for businesses or big ticket items, such as cars and houses, for consumers.
 Some examples include Alcoa, Caterpillar, and Brunswick.
 The best time to buy and sell these stocks is at the bottom and top of a business cycle, respectively.